andrico1234/sane-error-messages/README.md

 **I think this package should have X or do Y differently**

 I'm dogfooding this internally at my job, and this is a problem space I'm very new to.
-I would love to hear of any suggestions, or improvements to the overall architecture or feature-set of sane-error-messages.
+I would love to hear of any suggestions, or improvements to the overall architecture or feature-set of `sane-error-messages`.